cristiandrami/CyberSecResources/notes/System and application security/challenges/IoT/IoT Challenges.md

 - can be subscribed, and so can read all the messages published on them
 - can publish messages that will be send to all clients subscribed

-What we want to do there is to try to subscribe to all topics in order to see if we could get some useful information useful for the flag getting.
+What we want to do there is to ==try to subscribe to all topics in order to see if we could get some unexpected useful information==.